-Download the controversial EU-Moroccan Fisheries Partnership Agreement here [700 Mb].Morocco still illegally occupies Western Sahara, a territory stretching from the 27º 40’ N southwards.
-Western Sahara contains fish rich waters, and warnings that the EU-Moroccan agreement could be applied to waters within Western Sahara territory, were ignored.
+Download the newly proposed Protocol to the EU-Moroccan Fisheries Partnership Agreement here [700 Mb].Morocco still illegally occupies Western Sahara, a territory stretching from the 27º 40’ N southwards.
+Western Sahara’s waters contain rich fish stocks, and warnings that the EU-Moroccan agreement could be applied to waters within Western Sahara territory, were ignored.
 Upon signing the agreement, the EU refused to clearly demarcate the area of its application.

 The fishing in Western Sahara is taking place in violation of international law, and clearly hindering the UN efforts to find a solution to the 30 year long occupation.
 The conflict is Africa’s longest-running, and is treated in the UN as an issue of decolonisation.
 The people of Western Sahara are either living under brutal suppression by Morocco, or in refugee camps in the Algerian desert.